open-interop/oop-core-interface/README.md

 `yarn install`

+4. Rename `.env.example` to `.env` and update the value of `PROXY` to match the host and port you are running [oop-core](https://github.com/open-interop/oop-core) on

-4. In the project root directory, run
+5. In the project root directory, run

 `yarn run start`